Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion

 Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion (lit.
 'Space Patrol – The Fantastic Adventures of the Spaceship Orion'), also known as Raumpatrouille Orion, and Space Patrol Orion in English, is a West German science fiction television series.
 Its seven episodes were broadcast by ARD from 17 September 1966.
 It was the first German science fiction TV series.
-Being a huge success with several reruns, audience ratings went up to 56%.
+With audience ratings as high as 56%, it was a huge success and racked up numerous reruns.
 Over the years, the series acquired a distinct cult status in Germany.

 Premise

 In the series, nations no longer exist and Earth is united.
 Flying saucers, such as spaceship Orion, are flown by humans, whilst the aliens fly fighter jet-like aircraft.
-The titular ship of the series title, "Spaceship Orion", (German: "Raumschiff Orion") is portrayed as being a fast space cruiser (German: Schneller Raumkreuzer), the newest starship in mankind's fleet and the fastest spacecraft ever created by humans.
+The titular ship, "Spaceship Orion", (German: "Raumschiff Orion") is portrayed as being a fast space cruiser (German: Schneller Raumkreuzer), the newest starship in mankind's fleet and the fastest spacecraft ever created by humans.

 The show tells the story of Commander Cliff Allister McLane (Dietmar Schönherr), an Earth starship captain and his loyal crew.
 He is Orions commander in the developing war against an alien race called the Frogs (so-called also in the German original).
 He is notoriously defiant towards his superiors.

-The seven stories in the TV series are set during the three years 3000 to 3003 during the period that the Orion and it's crew are transferred to the lowly space patrol sector and are monitored by an onboard security officer.
+The seven stories in the TV series are set in the years 3000 to 3003 during the period that the Orion and its crew are demoted to serve in the lowly space patrol sector and are monitored by an onboard security officer.

-Reference throughout the series is made to two galactic interplanetary wars.
-The first war took place 400-500 years before the series setting (referenced in episode 5 - Battle for the Sun) when people from the Neptune Colony joined the rebels against the earth governments terrestrial control.
+Throughout the series, reference is made to two galactic interplanetary wars.
+The first war took place 400–500 years before the series setting (referenced in episode 5 - Battle for the Sun) when Neptune Colony joined the rebels against the Earth's control.

-In the stories setting there are no nation states in the year 3000.
+The story posits that there are no nation-states in 3000.
 In episode 5 - Battle for the Sun, the character Hasso comments that he has "as much chance to be the Emperor of China" when making a comparison on the planet Chroma.